D-TACQ/acq400_hapi/test_apps/README_WAVEDROM.md

     1000 0x4
     1010 0x0

 Which is the correct composite STL from the combination of the three waves above.
 The STL is also saved to disk.
-The name of the output file can be configured from the command line using the --output_file parameter.
+The name of the output file can be configured from the command line using the wd_output_file parameter.